CRAT-EU/T-NOVA/README.md

 ## Deployment

 ### Deploy the OpenDaylight Cluster
 In order to deploy the ODL cluster, browse to the `T-NOVA/Scripts/cluster-deployer/` repo's folder.
-Copy here the karaf distribution zip file build in the folder `T-NOVA/ODLRoleManager/distribution-karaf/target` and follow the instructions here [here](https://github.com/CRAT-EU/T-NOVA/tree/master/Scripts/cluster-deployer).
+Copy there the karaf distribution zip file from the `T-NOVA/ODLRoleManager/distribution-karaf/target` folder.
+Then, follow the instructions here [here](https://github.com/CRAT-EU/T-NOVA/tree/master/Scripts/cluster-deployer).

 ### Run the Load Balancer Application
 In order to configure the load balancer application, change the cluster instances Ips and user:password into the `config.ini` file.